Destinations / home

 Foodies and winer lovers will want to head straight to Bowral.
 Nestled in the Southern Highlands, Bowral is a quaint town with plenty of old-world charm.
 Get ready to eat, because there are more than a few fabulous restaurants here.
 Harry's at Green Lane is wonderful, San Fior is lovely and you'll want to try breakfast at the Post Office cafe in nearby Moss Vale.

-Bowral is about 10-15 minutes from the Southern Highlands wine region, so put a few wineries (including Bendooley) on your to do list.
+Bowral is about 10-15 minutes from the Southern Highlands wine region, so put a few wineries (including Bendooley Estate and its well-appointed book barn) on your to do list.
 Also make sure to check out Dirty Jane's, a huge antiques market.
-Also, before you leave, you'll want to pick up something from the multi-award-winning Gumnut Bakery - just be prepared to wait in the hour-long line.
+If you're in the area, you won't want to miss Ngununggula, an incredible gallery.
+Before you leave, you'll want to pick up something from the multi-award-winning Gumnut Bakery – just be prepared to wait in the hour-long line.
+A vintage and antique lovers mecca.

 View this post on Instagram